Wildlife photography is a very popular specialty, and for good reason.

 However, backlighting gives your subject a beautiful halo, which illuminates the edge and gives the scene a very “magical” impression.
-If the sun is particularly low, you can underexpose your photo to show only the golden outline of the animal.
+If the sun is particularly low, you can underexpose your photo to only show the animal's golden outline.

 The side lighting is a little different where the light source comes from ... you guessed it ... from the side.
 It has a different effect, draws out contours and casts interesting shadows.